nasa/daidalus/docs/index.md

 # Configurable Parameters

-DAIDALUS objects can be configured through the class variable `parameters` of type `DaidalusParameters`.
-The configuration can be done either programmatically using getter/setter methods or via a configuration file using the method `loadFromFile`.
-These methods are defined in the class `DaidalusParameters`.
+DAIDALUS DAA capabilities can be configured either programmatically, i.e.,  using getter/setter methods ìn the class `Daidalus` or via a configuration file, using the method `loadFromFile` in the class `Daidalus.

 ## Bands Parameters
 The following is a list of parameters that can be configured